University of Texas at San Antonio: Expansion and growth (2000 to 2009)

-In the mid-2000s decade, UTSA embarked on a long-term campaign to dramatically increase its national prestige and selectivity.
-A "Master Plan" was created in 2007 as a guide for this campaign and to direct the future physical growth of the institution.
-The "UTSA 2016" strategic plan, formulated at the same time, is guided by the Master Plan and forms the basis for the development of the university into a "premier research institution" by 2016.
-John T. Montford—a San Antonio businessman, former chancellor of the Texas Tech University System, and a member of the Texas State Senate from 1983 to 1996—eventually established the UTSA presidents Dinner and, in 2007, the event raised US$4.6 million.
+In the early 2000s, UTSA embarked on a long-term campaign to dramatically increase its national prestige and selectivity.
+A Master Plan was created in 2007 as a guide for this campaign and to direct the future physical growth of the institution.
+The UTSA 2016 strategic plan, formulated at the same time, is guided by the Master Plan and formed the basis for the development of the university into a "premier research institution" by 2016.
+John T. Montford—a San Antonio businessman, former chancellor of the Texas Tech University System, and a member of the Texas State Senate from 1983 to 1996—eventually established the UTSA President's Dinner and, in 2007, the event raised US$4.6 million.

 From 2006 to 2009, UTSA completed over $250 million in construction projects.
-The $84 million five-story Biotechnology, Sciences and Engineering (BSE) Building opened its doors in 2006.
-The university underwent extensive remodeling in 2009, renovating older buildings such as the John Peace Library (JPL), the Humanities and Social Sciences (HSS, now known as the McKinney Humanities or MH) and the Multidisciplinary Studies (MS) buildings.
-A new ceramics studio broke ground in 2009 and two adjacent science buildings underwent $24 million in renovations.
+The $84 million, five-story Biotechnology, Sciences and Engineering (BSE) Building opened its doors in 2006.
+The university underwent extensive remodeling in 2009, renovating older buildings such as the John Peace Library (JPL), the Humanities and Social Sciences (HSS, now known as the McKinney Humanities or MH), and the Multidisciplinary Studies (MS) buildings.
+A new ceramics studio broke ground in 2009, and two adjacent science buildings underwent $24 million in renovations.
 The $83 million Applied Engineering and Technology building (AET) also opened its doors in 2009.
-A year later the AET Library opened as the nation's first completely bookless library on a college or university campus.
+A year later, the AET Library opened as the nation's first completely bookless library on a college or university campus.

 Proposition 4 was passed by Texas voters in November 2009.
-This piece of legislation named 7 emerging research universities in Texas, UTSA being one, that could compete for additional state funds in an effort to increase the number of Tier One institutions in Texas.
-Factors such as research expenditures, graduate degrees awarded and scholarly productivity all play a part in which schools receive the most funding.
+This legislation names 7 emerging research universities in Texas, UTSA being one, that could compete for additional state funds in an effort to increase the number of Tier-One institutions in Texas.
+Factors such as research expenditures, graduate degrees awarded, and scholarly productivity all play a part in which schools receive the most funding.